nvpham12/Amazon-Big-Data-Customer-Segmentation/Technical Report.md

 ![rfm_segment_count](https://github.com/user-attachments/assets/1d9bd0ca-d0c6-470a-94cc-d73edf45cbea)

-- Amazon had few new/promising customers, so they weren't shown on the plot.
+- Amazon had few **New Customers** and **Promising Customers**, so they weren't shown on the plot.
 This should not come as a surprise since Amazon is an established giant in E-commerce.
-- There are a large number of Loyal Customers and Champions, but there are even more customers who may be starting to churn.
+- There are a large number of **Loyal Customers** and **Champions**, but there are even more customers who may be starting to churn.

 # Executive Summary
 ## Insights